airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 Anyway, as you can see, octal is used to group bits (binary digits) into threes.
-The way the assembler knows that a number is octal is because octaloctal numbers are prefixed with a zero.
+The way the assembler knows that a number is octal is because octal numbers are prefixed with a zero.
 For example 010 means 10 in octal, which is 8 in decimal.
 If you just write 10 that means 10 in decimal.
 The beginning zero is what differentiates the two.
 So, *be careful not to put any leading zeroes in front of decimal numbers, or